 Methodological approach

-Since the relevance of the different components that give rise to a situation of energy poverty are context-specific, we first define what the critical dimensions of energy poverty in Brazil are.
+Our methodological approach is articulated in three steps.
+First, we define what the critical dimensions of energy poverty in Brazil are.
 Second, we gather the required data to measure the identified components.
-Lastly, we calculated the MEPI for whole country, as well as across regions, income groups, and place of residence according urban/rural conditions.
+Lastly, we calculated the MEPI at the national level as well as across regions, income groups, and type of building environment (urban/rural conditions).

 Dimensions of energy poverty in Brazil